Running parallel jobs with SLURM

 This document provides information on how to configure, submit and execute SLURM jobs, as well as information about batch processing policies.
 In particular, please be aware that misuse of the resources described here can result in the invalidation of the violating account.
 In particular, all parallel runs should always use either a salloc shell (for testing) or a scripted SLURM job.

 For performing program testing and short runs the following sequence of commands can be used: First, salloc is invoked to reserve the needed resources.
-Then, the srun_ps command is used to start up a program on these resources.
+Then, mpiexec can be used to start up a program on these resources.

 mpiexec -n 6 ./myprog.exe

-Start a hybrid mode Intel MPI program on the MPP cluster using 6 MPI tasks, with 8 OpenMP threads per task (3 nodes will be needed).
+Start a hybrid mode Intel MPI program on the CooLMUC-2 cluster using 8 MPI tasks, with 7 OpenMP threads per task (2 nodes will be needed).

-Please invoke this command from lxlogin1,2.
-Of course analogous commands will also work on CooLMUC2; note that currently there are 28 cores per node available on CooLMUC2, but no hyperthreading.
+Please invoke this command from lxlogin5,6,7.
+Note that currently there are 28 cores per node available on CooLMUC-2, but no hyperthreading.

 by default, a SLURM shell generated via salloc will run for 15 minutes.
 This interval can be extended to the partition maximum by specifying a suitable --time=hh:mm:ss argument.
 Also, the --partition option can be used to explicitly specify a desired partition, but we advise against doing so because the different login nodes have different environments that are incompatible.